-Dr Daisy Chung is a Lecturer in Management at Cass Business School, City, University of London.
-Prior to Cass, Dr Chung completed a PhD in Management Science and Engineering at Stanford University.
+Dr Daisy Chung is a Senior Lecturer in Management at the Business School, City, University of London.
+Prior to joining the Business School, she completed a PhD in Management Science and Engineering at Stanford University, where she was a member of the Center for Work, Technology and Organization.

-At Cass, Dr Chung teaches the Organizational Behaviour lecture series for first-year BSc students, the "Managing Strategic Change" elective on the modular and full-time MBA programs, and seminars in the PhD program.
+Dr Chung teaches Introduction to Management for first-year Business Management students, the "Managing Strategic Change" elective on the modular and full-time MBA programs, and seminars in the PhD program.
 In 2016, she received a Staff Recognition Award for excellence in teaching.

 - PhD, Stanford University, United States, Aug 2014